cachix/git-hooks.nix/README.md

           ormolu.enable = true;
           shellcheck.enable = true;
         };

+        # Set the pkgs to get the tools for the hooks from.
+        # tools = pkgs;

         # Some hooks offer custom settings that affect how they execute
         settings = {